MathSquared/how-to-testify/guide.md

 ### When you're done

 Congrats!
 You've testified before the Texas Legislature.
 You can stay to watch the rest of the hearing, grab food at the Capitol Grill, or just leave.
+Or, you can **visit your representatives' offices**, which I highly recommend; there is a directory near the Capitol North Wing elevators on floor E1.
 In any event, know that you've added your voice to a worthy cause and had a real impact on Texas politics.